 Marjorie has served in a variety of pivotal leadership roles at Quest as a Founding Member of multiple faculty committees including the Diversity & Equity Committee, Honorary Degree Committee, Field Trip Committee, and Ombudsperon Development Committee.
 In addition, she has served on the Faculty Grievance Committee, Faculty Performance Review Committee, and a three-year term as the first Vice Chair of the Academic Council.

-Marjorie's teaching incorporates student-driven research projects to investigate biology and ecology, to develop scientific literacy and numeracy, and to refine analytical skills.
-She also teaches hands-on field courses at Bamfield Marine Sciences Centre and Friday Harbor Laboratories, and serves on the board of Salmon Coast Field Station.
+Marjorie’s teaching incorporates student-driven research projects to investigate biology and ecology, to develop scientific literacy and numeracy, and to refine analytical skills.
+She has been a visiting teacher and researcher at the Centro Nacional Patagónico (Argentina), Bamfield Marine Sciences Centre (BC), Estación Costera de Investigaciones Marinas (Chile), Friday Harbor Laboratories (WA), and the Three Seas Program at Wrigley Marine Science Center (CA).